 My years working as a neonatal nurse taught me that newborns sleep best in a tight and cozy swaddle.
 That’s because a swaddle resembles the womb, which helps your baby feel safe and secure.
 It also dampens your baby’s startle reflex from waking them.

 It can be tricky figuring out how to wrap your baby up like a burrito with a loose blanket.
 So save yourself the trouble and instead get a swaddle blanket that velcros or snaps closed (my favorite is the SwaddleMe).
 Swaddling your newborn for sleep can be the difference between them waking every 30 minutes all night or getting a stretch of a few hours!
-Find more of our favorite swaddles here.
+See our favorite swaddles here.

 Tip #2: Invest in a baby carrier.